Pdsaslife/custom-steps/README.md

 Date: Apr 3rd 2025

-Modification:
-*..SAS 9 and SAS Viya compatible
-*..Use the code stand-alone or use it as a custom step in your viya environment *..Use it in EG or a flow in sas studio
+Modification: *..SAS 9 and SAS Viya compatible *..Use the code stand-alone or use it as a custom step in your viya environment *..Use it in EG or a flow in sas studio

 ********************************************************************************************************/

 /* SAS templated code goes here */

 %let folder_path=&folder_path;

-*options noxwait noxsync; /* Allow batch execution */

 /* Open directory and read file names */